-For three decades, the SAWH has sponsored an annual keynote address and reception at the fall meeting of the Southern Historical Association.
+For more than four decades, the SAWH has sponsored an annual keynote address and reception at the fall meeting of the Southern Historical Association.
 The SAWH president customarily chooses a scholar to give the address.
 As part of our ongoing efforts to support the work of women historians, we encourage you to make a donation to support the SAWH Annual Address and Reception.
 Your generous contributions help fund our events and ensure that the SAWH remains a visible and important presence at each annual meeting of the Southern Historical Association.

 To donate online, please use the PayPal button below.